Searching for trade marks

 This option lets you upload an image from your computer or mobile device.
 The artificial intelligence built into Trade Mark Check will then suggest image features to help search against logo or image trade marks on the register.

 With Trade Mark Check you can also limit your search to specific goods and services classes.

-The Search Trade Mark Cases screen is used throughout our case management facility to:
+The Trade Mark Case Search is used to:

 If the search finds:

 - only one case, the screen for that case relevant to the context of the search will be displayed,

 - more than one case, a list of search results will be displayed beneath the search query.
 Select the underlined case number to display the details of a case.